zuozhenggh/learning-library/solutions-library/oci-move-improve/integrate/integrate.md

 ### **Establish an integration between the ADW and MySQL connections**

-28. Now that we have both connections made in Oracle Integration Cloud for our MySQL and Autonomous Database, we will need to establish an integration for both to communicate with each other.
-Before making connection, we have to ensure the target database table exists in ADW.
+28. Now that you have both connections made in Oracle Integration Cloud for our MySQL and Autonomous Database, you will need to establish an integration for both to communicate with each other.
+Before making connection, you have to ensure the target database table exists in ADW.
 For that follow the instructions here:

 29. On your ADW console home page, click service console